Job title Fitness instructor (and director)

 A great ski instructor can be inspirational to her/ his students.
-The great instructor has the experience to combine all the threads of emotional, psychological, technical and physical in the right quantities to produce great lessons.
-The great instructor helps build rapport and support between all members of the skiing group.
-The great instructor works hard to produce the best lessons every time.
+The great ski instructor has the experience to combine all the threads of emotional, psychological, technical and physical in the right quantities to produce great lessons.
+The great ski instructor helps build rapport and support between all members of the skiing group.
+The great ski instructor works hard to produce the best lessons every time.

-What instructor qualifications do you have?
+Training to be a ski instructor what qualifications do you have?

 I hold BASI Level 4 ISTD, I am also an AASI Level 2 qualified snowboard instructor (in the USA).
 I was a Trainer for BASI for eight years and have recently started doing this again.
 I have also qualified as a sailing instructor, windsurfing instructor, kayak instructor, climbing instructor, and I've been a professional RIB skipper and boatman for years… I'm not big on office jobs...

 What advice would you give to those looking to follow in your footsteps?

 You've got to love what you do, working in the ski industry looks like a holiday but in reality it takes hard work and a fair few sacrifices.
 No job is as idyllic as it may look, but working in Méribel is pretty close!